BobKohlerPhD/RodentMRI/README.md

 Scripts with singularity in the name (all but confound correction available) were created for use in an HPC.
 Might need some adjusted to work.

 ## QualityControl
-`Motion-Summary.R` parses preprocessed data for a`utobox_FD.csv` files and counts the number of times a motion spike > 0.05 occurs.
+`Motion-Summary.R` parses preprocessed data for a`Autobox_FD.csv` files and counts the number of times a motion spike > 0.05 occurs.
 A bar plot is generated to show summary of motion.
 Motion value can be changed in script.

 `FunctionalMatrix-Summary.R` reads functional connectivity matrices generated during the analysis step and generates a heatmap of the correlation values within each rodent matrix.